mananshika01/2024-Fall-Candy/README.md

 Req 6: Teleop: Hold Y - turn SparkMax/Neo using 2.5 volts

-Req 7: All: Show Digital Input Sensor state on Shuffleboard (not pressed = red, pressed = green)
+Req 7: All: Show Limit Switch Sensor state on Shuffleboard (not pressed = red, pressed = green)

 Req 8: All: Show pigeon heading and display using compass widget on Shuffleboard

 ### Intermediate

-Req 9: Teleop: If Digital Input Sensor is true, cut TalonSRX/CIM power by 50% (when B and X are held)
+Req 9: Teleop: If Limit Switch Sensor is true, cut TalonSRX/CIM power by 50% (when B and X are held)

 ### Advanced